 The Timeline room is modeled after the Trinity College (Dublin, Ireland) Long Room.
-Eighty million pages was generated in President Clinton’s two presidential terms.
+Eighty million pages were generated in President Clinton’s two presidential terms.
 Approximately 2% of them are housed in this room in the blue boxes, protected by plexiglass.

-McCool Travel tip: We enjoyed seeing the actual letters between President and Hillary Clinton and world leaders and celebrities.
+McCool Travel tip: We enjoyed seeing letters between President and Hillary Clinton and world leaders and celebrities.
 The Paul Newman series is particularly fun.
 Also make sure to see his childhood display and find out what his birth name was.

 President Clinton’s 1993 Cadillac Fleetwood limousine is the first display after the entrance station.
 Note that it is much smaller than current presidential limos.
 The cabinet room and Oval Office replicas are stellar souvenir photo spots.

 The building also includes a gift shop, catering center, and cafe (42 Bar and Table).
 There will also be temporary rotating exhibits and the current one, and first since the pandemic, is Women’s Vote.